Overv/VulkanTutorial/en/09_Generating_Mipmaps.md

 ![](/images/mipmaps_comparison.png)

-The most noticeable difference is the writing on the signs.
+The most noticeable difference is the writing on the papers.
 With mipmaps, the writing has been smoothed.
 Without mipmaps, the writing has harsh edges and gaps from Moiré artifacts.

 You can play around with the sampler settings to see how they affect mipmapping.
 For example, by changing `minLod`, you can force the sampler to not use the lowest mip levels: